hasindu2008/slow5tools/docs/commands.md

 *   `--lossy`:
     Discard useless information in FAST5.
 *  `--no-merge DIR`:
-    Convert each FAST5 file to a separate SLOW5/BLOW5 and write to the directory specified by DIR. -o is ineffective with this option.
+    Convert each FAST5 file to a separate SLOW5/BLOW5 and write to the directory specified by DIR. `-o` is ineffective with this option.
 *  `--no-recursion`:
     Do not recursively search for FAST5 files in specified directories.
 *  `--tmp-prefix` STR:
-    Write temporary files to STR.nnnn.blow5 [default value: tmp]
+    Write temporary files to STR.nnnn.blow5 [default value: ./tmp]
 *  `--verbose INT`:
     Verbosity level for the log messages [default value: 0].
-*  `--version`:
-    Print the version number to the standard out.

-### s2f
+### slow2fast

-`slow5tools s2f [OPTIONS] file.slow5 -o fast5_dir`
+`slow5tools slow2fast [OPTIONS] file.slow5 -o fast5_dir`

 *  `-h`, `--help`:
    Prints the help to the standard out.